Kenz19/BacStroke/README.md

 initialconditions.txt - Text file containing the initial properties of each bacteria at the start of the simulation.
 Its format is as follows (all values are floats):

-bacterial mass [kg], bacterial radius [m], x position, y position, z position.
+bacterial mass [kg], bacterial radius [m], x position, y position, z position, swimming velocity [m/s]

 in the current example, this looks like this:

-1E-12 1E-6 0.0 0.0 0.0
+1E-12 1E-6 0.0 0.0 0.0 20E-6

-Currently, the origin is defined as (0, 0, 0)
+The origin is defined as (0, 0, 0)

 test_config.txt - This file contains the parameters of the simulation.
-Its format is as follows:

-initialconditions.txt # file containing initial parameters of bacteria timestep of simulation [s]
-Simulation length [s]
+It contains explanations of each parameter in the comments of each line.

+How to use:

+Ensure that the following files are downloaded in the same directory:

+1. BacStroke.py (file)
+2. Bacteria3D.py (file)
+3. Functions.py (file)
+4. Config.txt (file)
+5. Object_initial_conditions (folder) with all inner files
+6. plot_bacpos.py

+Once this is completed either run BacStroke.py from the terminal or from a Python editor to generate a positional data file (default name is bacpos.csv).
+To visualise this also run plot_bacpos.py.
+Note that the visualization may need editing as I typically use a specific stylesheet.